modernfidelity/js-frontend-prototypes/angular1/README.md

 ### / {root}

-This demos the Angular JS 1.x application, which is decoupled i.e standalone and can talk to various APIs to source its data.  i.e /#/uvl & the VDP page.
+This demos the Angular JS 1.x application, which is decoupled i.e standalone and can talk to various APIs to source its data.

 ### /#/react